 Sebitoli lies inside the northern part of Kibale Forest National Park.
 It is little visited, which is a shame since it is conveniently located just meters off the main Fort Portal-Kampala road and is far easier to reach than Kanyanchu.

 Sebitoli development opened in 2002 to help ease tourist pressure on the Kanyanchu sector of the park.
 It offers similar activities and facilities to Kanyanchu, except for chimpanzee tracking, and is far more accessible for Fort Portal day-trippers.

-Guided forest walks cost USD 20/25 per person for a half/full day (excluding UWA entrance fee) and offer a good chance of seeing red and black-and-white colobus and blue and vervet monkey, as well as a varied selection of the (rapidly expanding) local checklist of 236 bird species – chimpanzees are present in the area but not habituated.
+Guided forest walks cost USD 20/25 per person for a half/full day (excluding UWA entrance fee).
+They offer a good chance of seeing red and black-and-white colobus and blue and vervet monkeys.
+Birders will find a varied selection of the (rapidly expanding) local checklist of 236 bird species – chimpanzees are present in the area but not habituated.